Hamamatsu Air Base: History

 The First Air Wing transitioned from Lockheed T-33A trainers to Kawasaki T-4 trainers in 1988.
 In a fiscal reform in 1989, the northern and southern halves of the base were reunited into a single administrative entity.
 From 1998, Hamamatsu Air Base became the home base of Japan's squadron of Boeing E-767 AWACS aircraft.

 In 1999, an aviation museum, the JASDF Hamamatsu Air Base Publication Center (航空自衛隊浜松広報館, Hamamatsu Kōhōkan), was established.
 It has many aircraft from the history of the Japan Air Self-Defense Force on static display, and also a restored example of a World War II era A6M5 Zero.

 In 2004, in celebration of the 50th anniversary of the Japan Air Self-Defense Force, Hamamatsu Air Base hosted a display by the U.S. Air Force Thunderbirds aerobatic display team.

 From 2008, the MIM-104 Patriot missile has been deployed at Hamamatsu Air Base.

 Organization

 Hamamatsu Air Base is currently headquarters to the JASDF Air Training Command.
-Units currently based at Hamamatsu currently include:
+Units currently based at Hamamatsu include: